foundry-vtt-community/wiki.js/languages.md

 1. At the bottom of the window click on the text field in the center (`https://path/to/module.json`) and use <kbd>Ctrl + V</kbd> (<kbd>Cmd + V</kbd> on a Mac) to paste the copied URL into the field.
 ![manifest_url.png](/fvtt-ui/manifest_url.png)
 1. Press the "Install" button.

+## Changing the Language
+After installing a translation module:
 1. Go to the "Configuration" tab.
 ![configuration_tab.png](/fvtt-ui/configuration_tab.png)
 1. Select your language from the "Default Settings" drop-down menu.
 The correct language will usually have "core" in the name.